CLASSIFICATION NO. 912

 - Assists in the design and implementation of sustainability, solid waste, and waste reduction programs, and provides customer service to a variety of customers on sustainability, waste reduction and solid waste issues.

-- Provides information and education on sustainability and waste reduction methods to citizens, schools, agencies, business, multi-family communities, industry and other groups; conducts waste audits and evaluations; speaks before a variety of audiences; and responds to inquiries about recycling and other waste reduction programs.
+- Provides information, education, and technical assistance on sustainability, waste reduction and recycling practices and policies to residents, schools, agencies, businesses, multifamily communities, and other groups; conducts waste audits and evaluations; consults on waste prevention, recycling, and purchasing; certifies workplaces that adopt sustainable practices; tracks and reports technical assistance; speaks before a variety of audiences; and responds to inquiries about sustainability, recycling and other waste reduction programs.

-- Writes and/or produces brochures, pamphlets, newsletters, and presentations for public education and promotion of sustainability and waste reduction plans; implements presentations and assists in the production of videos for the County cable television network.
+- Writes and/or produces brochures, pamphlets, newsletters, and presentations for public education and promotion of sustainability, waste reduction, and recycling; develops presentations and assists in the production of creative media for the County cable television network and/or website.

-- Assists with the administration of the Clackamas County solid waste collection franchise program; reviews and interprets the Solid Waste and Waste Management Code; makes recommendations on administrative regulations, policies, and procedures; works with franchised collectors on routine solid waste issues.
+- Assists with the administration of the Clackamas County solid waste collection franchise system; understands and communicates the Solid Waste and Waste Management Code; provides input to administrative regulations, policies, and procedures; works with franchised collectors on routine solid waste issues.

-- Participates in weekly design review pre-application meetings with planning staff and development applicants; examines proposed site plans and provides input on the location and adequacy of garbage and recycling enclosures for conditions of approval per the Zoning Development Ordinance; consults with garbage and recycling company representatives regarding new site plans; and provides technical assistance to developers.
+- Consults as necessary with Planning staff, collectors, or developers; examines proposed site plans and provides input on the location and adequacy of garbage and recycling enclosures per the Zoning Development Ordinance; consults with garbage and recycling company representatives regarding new site plans; and provides technical assistance to developers.

 REQUIRED KNOWLEDGE AND SKILLS